loganpear/Cpp-Projects-MSU/[0] Mini Projects/Spiral Matrix/Spiral README.md

 ## Overview

-This repository contains solutions to the **Spiral Matrix** problem, which is the task of filling a square matrix of size `n` with numbers in a spiral pattern, starting from the bottom-right corner and working towards the center.
+This folder contains 2 solutions to the **Spiral Matrix** problem, which is the task of filling a square matrix of size `n` with numbers in a spiral pattern, starting from the bottom-right corner and working towards the center.

 ### Problem Description:
 Given a size `n` (which is always an odd number), the goal is to fill an `n x n` matrix with values starting from the highest number (n^2 - 1) at the bottom-right corner, spiraling around, and ending with the value 0 at the center.
 The matrix should fill in such a way that each number is placed in the next available position according to the spiral pattern: left, up, right, and down.